ShuhaoZQGG/Sprint.AI/README.md

 8. **Generate PR Templates**: Click the branch icon on any task to generate PR templates
 9. **Team Analytics**: View developer profiles and team metrics in the Team Profile view

-**Note**: Task and sprint data is now fully persisted in Supabase with real-time updates!
-Business specifications will be migrated to the database in the next implementation phase.
+**Note**: All data is now fully persisted in Supabase with real-time updates!
+Business specifications are stored in the database with complete lifecycle management.

 ## 🎯 Success Metrics